The Night Montreal Wins You Over (It Involves a Drum Circle and a Smoked Meat Sandwich)

 The best bar snack in Montreal is a plate of frites (fries) from the bar kitchen, which somehow tastes better at midnight with a Boreal beer.

-Old Montreal on the Last Morning
+Old Montreal on the Final Morning

 Monday morning.
 Cobblestoned streets.
 Horse-drawn carriages (touristy but atmospheric).
-The Notre-Dame Basilica ($18 CAD entry) has a Gothic Revival interior so blue and gold that it makes you gasp when you walk in.
-The AURA light show ($30 CAD) adds projected light and music — it's genuinely spectacular, not cheesy.
+The Notre-Dame Basilica ($18 CAD entry) has a Gothic Revival interior so blue and gold it makes you gasp when you walk in.
+The AURA light show ($30 CAD) adds projected light and music — genuinely spectacular, not cheesy.

-Walked Place Jacques-Cartier — street performers, cafe terraces, the old City Hall.
+Walk Place Jacques-Cartier — street performers, cafe terraces, the old City Hall.
 Then along the St. Lawrence River, where cruise ships dock and cyclists ride past on the waterfront path.

 The Math